alexbrand/tabular-data-mcp/README.md

 MCP Server that enables agents to work with tabular data contained within CSV and Excel files.

+⚠️ **EXPERIMENTAL**: This server executes Python code directly without sandboxing.
+Use with extreme caution and only in isolated/controlled environments.

 ## Overview

-The server provides secure execution of Python code in a sandboxed environment with data science libraries pre-installed.
+The server provides direct execution of Python code with data science libraries available.
 Data files are stored in a `./data` directory and must be loaded manually by the consumer.

 ### Tools

 - **`list_data_files`** - Lists all CSV and Excel files in the data directory
 - **`list_sheets`** - Lists all sheets in an Excel file with dimensions
-- **`run_python_code`** - Executes Python code in a secure sandbox with pandas, numpy, matplotlib, and openpyxl
+- **`run_python_code`** - Executes Python code directly with pandas, numpy, matplotlib, and openpyxl
-- **`list_available_python_libs`** - Shows available libraries in the sandbox environment
+- **`list_available_python_libs`** - Shows available libraries in the execution environment

 ## Usage